xrdocs/segment-routing/_pages/home.md

   - image_path: conference-icon.jpg
     alt: "fully responsive"
     title: "Conferences and events"
-    excerpt: "Latest updates from Conferences and events as we highlight Segment Routing solutions and use cases"
+    excerpt: "Latest updates from Conferences and events as we highlight SR solutions and use cases"
     url: "{{ base_path }}/conferences/"
     btn_label: "Learn More"
   - image_path: ietf_logo.jpg